 Though the bliss lobby of the hotel, enlighted by an awesome sea view, was quite crowded the day of our arrival, there was immediately some reception staff to take care of us, check our booking into a Club InterContinental Pavilion, allowing the privilege of checking-in voluptuously in the Club InterContinental Lounge.
 IHG improved its lounges a lot during the last decade.
 Sometimes beating their best competitors (Ritz-Carlton, Sofitel...) in term of quality.
-The Club-InterContinental at Pattaya had been launched only a few weeks before our visit (rebranded from Sheraton in 2017) and, after experiencing many lounges around the world, we re-discovered, after two or three pre-COVID stays, the extravagant bonuses of this very unique “Paradise in Paradise” where nothing changed since those two dreadful pandemic years.
+The Club-InterContinental Pattaya had been launched after the resort rebranded from Sheraton in 2017 and, after experiencing many lounges around the world, we re-discovered, after two or three pre-COVID stays, the extravagant bonuses of this very unique “Paradise in Paradise” where nothing changed since those two dreadful pandemic years.

 Where shall we begin?
 Surely with the staff, welcoming us in the unique Thai style, with a twist of InterContinental efficiency... and much charm.
-Ae, Pai, and Nina, just to mention the names of the angelic hostesses who took care of us personally, proudly pampering their VIP guests with a touch of typically Siamese respectful friendliness.
+Ae and Nina, just to mention the names of the angelic hostesses who took care of us personally, proudly pampering their VIP guests with a touch of typically Siamese respectful friendliness.
 They served us snacks and refreshments before introducing us to the lounge cornucopia of advantages.
 Complimentary non-alcoholic drinks, and light snacks available throughout the day and night.
 Afternoon High-Tea (so smart, with TWG Imperial Oolong tea, and yummy "Katsu Sando" sandwiches, "Orange Macaroon", and a symphony of cakes).
-Evening cocktail, with premium quality wine (like "Windy Peak, Pinot Noir, Victoria 2017, De Bortoli), branded liquors, and unlimited succulent “tapas” and canapés.
+Evening happy hours, with premium quality wine (like "Windy Peak, Pinot Noir, Victoria 2017, De Bortoli), branded liquors, and unlimited succulent “tapas” and canapés.
 We liked the barman's "Siam Sunrays" signature cocktail.
 That was actually the favorite moment of the day, with the breakfast, served either in the air-conditioned lounge, either in the connecting small terrace, with a refreshing pounds and cascades.
-F&B at the lounge was impressive in term of selection, freshness, and first class quality of the ingredients.
+F&B at Club InterContinental was impressive in term of selection, freshness, and first class quality of the ingredients.